James A. Graybosch, 63, Lewisburg

 He enjoyed shooting, boating, traveling, gardening, music and concerts, and was a family man.

-In addition to his wife he is survived by two sons, Matthew (Cat) Graybosch and Rory (Abi) Graybosch; and a daughter, Ivy Elizabeth Graybosch.
+In addition to his wife he is survived by two sons, Matthew (Cat) Graybosch and Rory (Abi) Graybosch; and a granddaughter, Ivy Elizabeth Graybosch.

 Private services will be held at the convenience of the family.